wazuh/wazuh-documentation/source/other-installation-options/wazuh-from-sources/wazuh-server/wazuh_server_sources_suse.rst

 Next steps
 ----------

-Once you have installed the manager, API and Filebeat (only needed for multitier server), you are ready to install :ref:`Elastic Stack <elastic_stack_packages>`.
+Once you have installed the manager, API and Filebeat (only needed for multitier server), you are ready to install :ref:`Elastic Stack <elasticsearch_cluster>`.